 - Outsourcing: when the activity is subcontracted or contracted out to another company within the same country.
-It is the act of transferring some of the company’s recurring internal activities and powers of decision to outside providers.
+This can involve transferring some of the company’s recurring internal activities and powers of decision to outside providers.

-- Offshoring/delocalisation: when the activity is relocated or outsourced outside of the country’s borders.
-The offshored activity may either continue to be owned by the company or may be offshore outsourced.
+- Offshoring/delocalisation: when the activity is relocated or outsourced outside the country’s borders – the offshored activity may either continue to be owned by the company or may be offshore outsourced.

 - Bankruptcy/closure: when an industrial site is closed or a company goes bankrupt for economic reasons not directly connected to relocation or outsourcing.

-- Merger/acquisition: when two or more companies decide to transfer their assets into a single company or during an acquisition which then involves an internal restructuring programme aimed at rationalising the organisation by cutting personnel.
+- Merger/acquisition: when two or more companies decide to transfer their assets into a single company or when an acquisition involves internal restructuring to rationalise the organisation by cutting jobs.

 - Internal restructuring: when a company undertakes a job-cutting plan which is not linked to another type of restructuring defined above.

-- Business expansion: when a company extends its business activities, hiring new workforce.
+- Business expansion: when a company extends its business activities and hires a new workforce.

-The issue of restructuring has become increasingly prominent with the substantial rise in corporate reorganisation since the onset of the economic and financial crisis in Europe in 2008.
+The topic of restructuring has become increasingly prominent with the substantial rise in corporate reorganisation in the wake of the economic and financial crisis in Europe in 2008.

-As part of the process of social dialogue, the European Commission began consultations with the EU-level social partners in January 2002, under Article 138(2) EC.
-This has since become Article 154 of the Treaty on the Functioning of the European Union, (TFEU).
+As part of the process of social dialogue, the European Commission began consultations with the EU-level social partners in January 2002, under Article 138(2) EC, now Article 154 of the Treaty on the Functioning of the European Union (TFEU).
 The consultations centred on how to anticipate and manage the social effects of corporate restructuring, with the aim of concluding agreements on the issue at cross-industry or sectoral level.

 As proposed in this 2005 consultation paper, a Restructuring Forum and an ‘internal restructuring task force’ were put in place.
 The EMCC uses its monitoring instrument, the European Restructuring Monitor (ERM), to provide up-to-date news and analysis on company restructuring in Europe.
 Restructuring events involving European companies are often influenced by legal framework conditions.